tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or contains an invalid value according to ISO 8601; FILLED_IN if any of (1) dwc:day from dwc:eventDate if dwc:day is bdq:Empty and dwc:eventDate has a precision of a day or finer and is within a single day, (2) dwc:month from dwc:eventDate if dwc:month is bdq:Empty and dwc:eventDate has a precision of a single month or finer and is within a single month, (3) dwc:year from dwc:eventDate if dwc:year is bdq:Empty and dwc:eventDate has a precision of a single year or finer and is within a single year, (4) dwc:startDayOfYear and dwc:endDayOfYear if they are bdq:Empty and dwc:eventDate has a precision of a day or better; otherwise NOT_AMENDED.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:Empty or contains an invalid value according to ISO 8601; FILLED_IN if any of (1) dwc:day from dwc:eventDate if dwc:day is bdqval:Empty and dwc:eventDate has a precision of a day or finer and is within a single day, (2) dwc:month from dwc:eventDate if dwc:month is bdqval:Empty and dwc:eventDate has a precision of a single month or finer and is within a single month, (3) dwc:year from dwc:eventDate if dwc:year is bdqval:Empty and dwc:eventDate has a precision of a single year or finer and is within a single year, (4) dwc:startDayOfYear and dwc:endDayOfYear if they are bdqval:Empty and dwc:eventDate has a precision of a day or better; otherwise NOT_AMENDED.

 #### Information Elements